Kunal-Kokate/Price-Tracker-Pro/README.md

 # **Summary**

-The Amazon Web Scraper is a python tool that extracts information from Amazon product pages, this includes product name, price, rating, number of reviews, and availability.
+The Price Tracker Pro is a python tool that extracts information from Amazon product pages, this includes product name, price, rating, number of reviews, and availability.
 The extracted data is then saved into a CSV file for further analysis or record-keeping